- Q. How can I troubleshoot performance issues?

 Depending on your operating system, you may need to replace SYN_RECV in the above commands with SYN_RCVD.
 You should check which version of SYN_RECEIVED is used in your distribution.

 - Java's Executor.newFixedThreadPool() with the number specified in the numberOfWorkers option to execute requests asynchronously.
-As a guide, numberOfWorkers should be set to approximately the number of CPUs.
+Because the I/O worker threads handle the actual I/O process quite quickly and because thread management is resource intensive, we recommend setting the numberOfWorkers option to approximately the number of CPU cores.

 - Apache's HttpClient's I/O reactor to react to I/O events and to dispatch event notifications.
 See Asynchronous I/O based on NIO for further information.

-It is possible to end up in a thread starving situation as described in OPENIG-2417 (Thread starvation on CHF response reception/consumption with async http client), particularly if the numberOfWorkers option is set incorrectly.
+It is possible to end up in a thread starving situation when streaming is enabled as described in OPENIG-2417 (Thread starvation on CHF response reception/consumption with async http client), particularly if the numberOfWorkers option is set incorrectly.

 You can resolve this issue on Linux® systems by changing the following operating system parameters: